r3lit-lab/r3lit-lab.github.io/content/authors/aashiq/_index.md

   - Masters Students
 ---

-Jivitesh Jain is a first-year MLT student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab.
+Aashiq Muhamed is a second-year MLT student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab and Virginia Smith.